-- This section will automatically populate with graduate student committee activity from GIMS.

-- Verify your records with GIMS.

-- > Do not delete students who dropped.

-- > Fill in anticipated graduation date for current students.

-- > Do you have a student pipeline?
+- This section will automatically populate with graduate student committee activity from GIMS. - Verify your records with GIMS. - > Do not delete students who dropped. - > Fill in anticipated graduation date for current students. - Guiding students through completion (M.S. or PhD). - > Do you have a student pipeline?